tidyverse/tidyverse.org/content/blog/dplyr-1-1-0-per-operation-grouping/index.md

 -   The result is always ungrouped, regardless of the number of grouping columns.
 With `.by`, you never need to remember to call [`ungroup()`](https://dplyr.tidyverse.org/reference/group_by.html).

--   We used tidy-select to group by multiple columns.
+-   We used [tidyselect](https://tidyselect.r-lib.org/reference/language.html) to group by multiple columns.

 -   [`summarise()`](https://dplyr.tidyverse.org/reference/summarise.html) didn't emit a message about regrouping.